HANICA-DWA/Eloquent-JavaScript/03_functions.md

 In [Chapter ?](higher_order), we will discuss the interesting things that can be done by passing around function values to other functions.

-{{todo

-Geheugenmodel:

-Verschil laten zien tussen een binding die een 'primitieve waarde bevat' en een functie.

-todo}}

 {{note

 Dit is een van de belangrijkste verschillen van JavaScript ten opzichte van bijvoorbeeld Java.
-In JavasScript is het al vanaf het begin mogelijk om functies as values voor bindings te gebruiken.
+In JavasScript is het al vanaf de eerste versie mogelijk om function-bindings te maken.
 Daarnaast kun je functies op elke plek in de code definieren en niet alleen in een klasse.
-Soms lees je daarom: 'In JavaScript functies are firts-class citizens'.
+Soms lees, of hoor je daarom: *'In JavaScript functies are firts-class citizens'*.

 note}}